Regulatory Incentives for Orphan Drugs

 Financial benefits

-• Subsidy payment: Orphan drug/medical device applicants can receive subsidies through the National Institute of Biomedical Innovation (NIBIO), as this helps to reduce the financial burden of product development and R & D expenses.
+• Subsidy payment: Orphan drug/medical device applicants can receive subsidies through the National Institute of Biomedical Innovation (NIBIO).
+This helps to reduce the financial burden of product development and R&D expenses.

-• Lower fee: Applicant can avail lower user fee categories for consultation with PMDA for orphan designated drugs.
+• Lower fee: Applicant can avail of lower user fee categories for consultation with PMDA for orphan-designated drugs.

 • Tax benefit: Applicant can claim 12% of study expenses for orphan drug/medical devices incurred during the NIBIO subsidy payment period (not including subsidies granted by NIBIO) as a tax credit.